- 2013 (4)

 If GB struggled to open up their opponents in the first half, they ran at their opponents with a lot more conviction from wide areas after the restart.

 Tom Cleverley was inches away at the near post from converting a low Craig Bellamy cross and later turned provider, with a free-kick from out wide that saw Micah Richards clash with Jung in the South Korea goal.
+Both players were injured as they went for the ball and were substituted after failing to respond to treatment.

 There were half chances and promising moves that broke down for both teams but the next clear-cut opening came shortly after the start of extra time and GB were once again spared by poor Korean finishing.